fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

    * the return types are easily entirely inferred, and/or
    * the types are needed when interoperating with C# code

-3. There is evidence a lot of pain around converting C# code that uses anonymous records into F# code ([List courtesy of @jpierson](https://github.com/fsharp/fslang-suggestions/issues/207#issuecomment-282570213))
+3. There is evidence a lot of pain around converting C# code that uses C# 3.0 "anonymous objects" into F# code ([List courtesy of @jpierson](https://github.com/fsharp/fslang-suggestions/issues/207#issuecomment-282570213)).
    * http://stackoverflow.com/q/8144184/83658
    * http://stackoverflow.com/q/31909234/83658
    * http://stackoverflow.com/q/8546823/83658